 Insurance policies are complicated and long.
-A typical policy might be 60 pages of complex jargon that even the most experience insurance brokers will have a hard time explaining.
+A typical policy might be 60 pages of complex jargon that even the most experienced insurance brokers will have a hard time explaining.
 This post is only meant to describe 5 critical elements of your cybersecurity insurance policy.
-Reach out to us if you want to chat through these, or other aspects of a cybersecurity insurance policy.
+Reach out to us if you want to chat through these or other aspects of a cybersecurity insurance policy.

 2. Trigger for the policy to respond